maxim-pre/date-abase-frontend/README.md

 app.listen(port, () => console.log(`Date-abase is listening on port ${port}`));
 ```

 Next we split up and started working on different components of the API.
-I was responsible for implementing the User model and routes, aswell as implementing user Authentication with postman.
+I was responsible for implementing the User model and routes, as well as implementing user Authentication with postman.

 I started off by creating the User model with Mongoose